Blu3wolf/BMS-Docs/Acronyms.md

 STBY | Standby | A System is in Standby.
 STPT | Steerpoint |
 STRG | Steering |
+SYM | Symbology | Wheel on ICP for HUD symbology
 SYS | System |
 T-ILS | TACAN & ILS | Button on ICP.
 T/O | Takeoff |